Cypher30/Computer_Vision/midterm/README.md

 ## Image Classification on CIFAR data set
 The image classification part of computer vision midterm checkpoint.

+### Get started
+#### Training
-Using the main.py to train the models for image classification on CIFAR10 or CIFAR100 data set, e.g.
+Using the [main.py](https://github.com/Cypher30/Computer_Vision/blob/main/midterm/main.py) to train the models for image classification on CIFAR10 or CIFAR100 data set, e.g.

 ```bash
 python main.py --workers 16 \ # Number of worker for dataloader